 Gregory was born in Putnam, CT on April 24, 1947, son of the late Arthur and Gladys (Benway) Hetu; he lived in the Pomfret and Putnam areas for all his life.
-Gregory was a longtime member of the Abington Congregational Church; he was also one of the dedicated members of the Interfaith Stitchers of the Westfield Congregation Church in Danielson.
+Gregory was a long-time member of the Abington Congregational Church; he was also one of the dedicated members of the Interfaith Stitchers of the Westfield Congregation Church in Danielson.
 Gregory helped to make countless hats for newborn babies at the Day-Kimball birthing Center; he also helped make hats for local shelters to bring warmth to those less fortunate.
-Despite his physical ailments, Gregory was a very upbeat and loving person who valued his independence and was BLANCHETTE continued from page A8 ing jacks.
-It was a good plan as the bull ignored us completely and focused his unmitigated hatred on Roberto.
-Finally, after what seemed like minutes, but was probably only seconds, the bull wandered off down the trail.
-Roberto got up, brushed off his dignity and we continued up the trail.
-Soon Roberto began cutting diagonally across the side of the mountain and we realized we were no longer on a trail.
-We reached a grove of trees, but they were the wrong trees.
-Roberto turned around and headed back the other way.
-Eventually he decided to go straight up the side of the nearly vertical face, and we had to hold onto the grass to keep from tipping over backward.
-Every now and then I saw him surreptitiously looking at his cell phone.
-After wandering around aimreadily available to help those in need.
-Gregory will be deeply missed by his three brothers: Arthur Benway of Abington, CT, Ronald Hetu of Missouri, and Richard Muldoon and his wife Karen of Cranston, RI; three sisters: Joyce Davis of Thompson, CT, Donna Olsen of Putnam, CT, and Patricia Wing of Danielson, CT; he also leaves his best friend and longtime caregiver Steve Coderre of Putnam, CT, as well as many nieces, nephews, relatives, and dear friends.
-A graveside service will be held at 11:00 am on Saturday May 8, 2021 at the Abington Cemeterv Funeral arrangements have been entrusted to the care of the Shaw-Majercik Funeral Home.
-A guest book is available at www. shaw-majercik.com where you may offer condolences, share a fond memory, or light a candle in remembrance of Gregory. lessly for a while he finally found the grove of trees he was looking for.
-When he was out of earshot, I said to Janet, "did you see him looking at his phone?
-I think he was lost."
-"Yup and just think, we could have gotten lost by ourselves for free," she said "Yeah, but it wouldn't have been Roland Demers, Sr., 89 and casinos.
+Despite his physical ailments, Gregory was a very upbeat and loving person who valued his independence and was readily available to help those in need.
+Gregory will be deeply missed by Gregory will be deeply missed by his three brothers: Arthur Benway of Abington, CT, Ronald Hetu of Missouri, and Richard Muldoon and his wife Karen of Cranston, RI; three sisters: Joyce Davis of Thompson, CT, Donna Olsen of Putnam, CT, and Patricia Wing of Danielson, CT; he also leaves his best friend and longtime caregiver Steve Coderre of Putnam, CT, as well as many nieces, nephews, relatives, and dear friends.

+A graveside service will be held at 11:00 am on Saturday May 8, 2021 at the Abington Cemetery

+Funeral arrangements have been entrusted to the care of the Shaw-Majercik Funeral Home.
+A guest book is available at www. shaw-majercik.com where you may offer condolences, share a fond memory, or light a candle in remembrance of Gregory.
+Got Space? we do.